Speaking of Babies

 He rolled his eyes at the dramatic way she replayed his words.
 “I was merely pointing out that you have the option of succumbing to the natural effects of mortality.
 That’s an option I don’t have.”
 He pursed his lips together before quickly adding, “And besides, you’re the one who insists on living out a mortal life.
 I honestly prefer that you remain as you are right now.”

-He stepped up to her, a little wary of where her hands were, but dared to reach and steal a soft caress at her silky hair.
+He stepped up to her, cautious of where her hands were, and dared to steal a soft caress at her silky hair.
 “Amora, an eternity with you would be enough to make me forget about everything else.”

-Instead of swatting his hand away, she stepped out of reach.
+Instead of swatting his hand away, she moved out of reach.
 “That’s never going to happen, Edgar.”

 “You do realize that once this dragon hatches you won’t be able to keep him a secret for long.”